Multiscale-Genomics/mg-process-test/README.md

-Example pipelines file that is ready to run in the VRE matching the code in the HowTo documentation
+Example pipelines file that is ready to run in the VRE matching the code in the HowTo documentation.

+This repo structure workflows and tools can be forked and used as the base template for new tools and workflows.
+It should have all of the base functionality and is set up for unit testing and with pylint to ensure code clarity.

 # Requirements
 - pyenv and pyenv-virtualenv